GrahamCHill/Projection/py_backend_logic/docs/QUERY_ENDPOINT.md

 # Database Query Endpoint Documentation

-This document provides information about the new database query endpoint added to the CV Quality Scanner application.
+This document provides information about the new database query endpoint added to the Projection application.

 ## Overview